Rhins of Galloway

 http://easytide.ukho.gov.uk/...
 Stranraer 7 day

 Attractions The mild climate has given rise to several botanic gardens in the area, including Logan House and Gardens, and Logan Botanic Garden, advertised as Scotland's most exotic garden, both of which are about 25 minutes drive away.
-Castle Kennedy, with its glorious walled gardens and monkey puzzle avenue is less than 10 minutes away, and the magnificent Culzean Castle and country park is about a 45 minute drive.
-Please be aware that some local gardens are not open during the October to February period - individual opening dates are usually detailed on their own websites.
+Castle Kennedy, with its glorious walled gardens and monkey puzzle avenue is less than 10 minutes away, and just a few minutes further, Glenwhan offers possibly the most beautiful of all the local gardens.
+The magnificent Culzean Castle and country park is about a 45 minute drive.
+Please be aware that although some gardens are open all year (e.g. Galloway House Gardens), other local gardens are not open during the October to February period - individual opening dates are usually detailed on their own websites.

 With beautiful views the length of the coastline, the area is ideal for walking, bird watching, botany, and general relaxation.
 True sandy beaches are close to hand at nearby Luce Bay, with the picturesque fishing village of Portpatrick being a fifteen minute drive away.